 In the Real Estate business, this is one of the most asked questions.
-The answer is as important to the home seller as it is to the listing agent.
-An important consideration when establishing commission is to find out what level of marketing your agent is willing to provide.
-Will it be on MLS, or will it be exclusive?
-It is imperative that your home is listed at a competitive rate of commission so that it is attractive to the agents that may bring in the buyer.
-Instead of asking what the rate of commission will be, ask yourself “How much do I want to ‘net’ from the sale of my home?”
+The answer is as essential to the home seller as it is to the listing agent.
+An important consideration when establishing a commission is to find out what level of marketing your agent is willing to provide.
+Is it going on the MLS, or will it be exclusive?
+Your home must be listed at a competitive rate of commission so that it is attractive to the agents that may bring in the buyer.
+Instead of asking what the commission will be, ask yourself, “How much do I want to ‘net’ from the sale of my home?”
 If you receive the money that you need from the sale of your home at a competitive rate of commission, everyone will be happy.

 The MLS (Multiple Listing Service) is a service provided to real estate professionals whereby they can market your home to agents everywhere.
 The information on your home will be available on the MLS database and syndicated to subscribers via the Internet.
-If your home is not listed on the MLS, then a buyer may not find out about your home until after they’ve purchased another.
+If your home is not going on the MLS, then a buyer may not find out about it until after they’ve purchased another.

-This is a question that your agent can never answer.
-There are many factors involved in the length of time it will take for a home to sell.
-The most important being price.
-Most people have an idea as to what their home is worth to them, and it can be tough to decide on the right price.
+This question is one that your agent can never answer.
+There are many factors involved in the length of time it will take for a home to sell — the most important being price.
+Most people have an idea as to what their home is worth to them, and it can be tough to decide on pricing.
 Often people look at what they paid for their home, or what they have spent on the house while they’ve lived there.
-Your home must be priced according to what other homes comparable to yours have sold for.
-This is where the comparative market analysis becomes the most accurate way to determine the value.
+Pricing your home must be consistent with sold prices of homes that are comparable to yours and is where the comparative market analysis becomes the most accurate way to determine the value.
 Your Real Estate agent will provide you with the information necessary to price your home according to the current marketplace.
 The best way to see that sold sign go up quickly is to make sure that your home can compete with the other homes on the market as far as appearance and price.

 Surprisingly, many people don’t know that usually, any agent can show any home that is currently on the market.
-Often times people will jump from one agent to the next during their home search, not realizing that they can look at all of those homes with only one agent.
-Once you have your home listed on the MLS, you are allowing every agent the opportunity to bring clients in.
-When people choose to have their home listed on an exclusive listing agreement, their agent is able to co-operate with the other agents in the area so that they may bring their homebuyers to see your home as well.
-There are cases where a seller wishes to deal with only one agent during the sale of their home, but more often all agents can show all homes.
+Often people will jump from one agent to the next during their home search, not realizing that they can look at all of those homes with only one agent.
+Once you have your home listed on the MLS, you are allowing every agent the opportunity to bring their clients.
+When people choose to have their home listed on an exclusive listing agreement, their agent can co-operate with the other agents in the area so that they may bring their homebuyers to see your home as well.
+There are cases where a seller wishes to deal with only one agent during the sale of their home, but more often, all agents can show all homes.
 Realtors have a moral obligation to their purchasers to show them every home currently on the market that may suit their needs, including the listings of other agents.

 It is important to remember that the seller, the buyer, and both the listing and selling agents all have one common goal, and that is to have the sales transaction proceed as quickly and as smoothly as possible.